 - ❌ Portuguese language helps long-term

-Sweden's second city offers something London and Lisbon don't: a true middle ground.
+Sweden's second city sits squarely in the middle.
 Higher taxes than both, but exceptional public services and a very livable city.
 See our Gothenburg calculator and Swedish tax guide for details.

 - Gross: 920,000 SEK/year (~€80,000)